 The incident fits into a larger story about dissent and support among Chinese entertainers

-While she’s being criticized widely on Twitter, Liu’s support of Chinese authorities is the norm for Chinese entertainers.
+While Liu has been criticized widely on Twitter, Liu’s support of Chinese authorities is the norm for Chinese entertainers.
 Others have found that protesting the government carries huge career implications: the Cantopop singer Denise Ho, a vocal supporter of Hong Kong’s pro-democracy movement, has been blacklisted from the mainland Chinese market.
 The singer Anthony Wong also said he lost more than half of his annual income that came from China after voicing support for the Umbrella Movement in 2014.
 “I think they are trying to ban us because they’re afraid of different views,” Wong told the New York Times that year.

 And the career of Fan Bingbing, a Chinese icon, unraveled after she raised the ire of the Chinese government, albeit for a different reason, tax evasion.
 She was held under a type of house arrest for months by tax authorities.